 Guard your SSN.
-We all want to trust the people closest to us.
-But think carefully about sharing your Social Security number with anyone that's not legally bound to help you pay off debts.
+We all want to trust the people closest to us, but think carefully about sharing your Social Security number with anyone who's not legally bound to help you pay debts.

 Check your Credit.
-In the next few pages, we'll show you how to keep tabs on your credit report to make sure you're not paying for somoene else's mistakes.
+In the next few pages, we'll show you how to keep tabs on your credit report to make sure you're not paying for someone else's mistakes.